top of page

 But leadership flourishes when yin and yang are in dynamic balance.

-Many student leadership programs overemphasize doing (yang) and underemphasize being (yin).
+Many academic programs today overemphasize doing (yang) and underemphasize being (yin).
 This creates young leaders who are:

 But when students learn both sides - action and restoration - they develop a leadership identity that is sustainable, grounded, and supportive of community.